The Hidden Sting: How Seabather’s Eruption Can Spoil Your Swim

 Prevention Tips

-• Avoid swimming in seawater on affected beaches during peak jellyfish season, usually May and June.
+• Avoid swimming in seawater on affected beaches during peak jellyfish season, usually in May and June.

-• T-shirts and one-piece bathing suits tend to trap more larvae than other types of swim garments.
+• T-shirts and one-piece swimsuits tend to trap more larvae than other types of swim garments.

-• Avoid wearing your bathing suit for prolonged periods of time after getting out of the water.
+• Avoid wearing your swimsuit for prolonged periods of time after getting out of the water.

-• Shower with your bathing suit off whenever possible.
+• Shower with your swimsuit off whenever possible.

-• If you have seabather’s eruption, make sure to wash your swim garments with water and detergent before wearing them again.
+• If you have seabather’s eruption, make sure to wash your swimsuit with hot water and detergent before wearing it again.

 This Really Happened

 A 25-year-old woman was swimming in the ocean off the coast of Costa Rica’s Osa Peninsula when she felt like something was stinging her all over her body, especially the areas covered by her bathing suit.
-Her friends had similar symptoms starting at the same time.
-They moved to another area of the beach and continued to swim.
-Later that evening when they returned to the resort, the woman showered and changed out of her bathing suit.
+She moved to another area of the beach and continued to swim.
+When she returned to the resort that evening, the woman changed out of her swimsuit and showered.
 She noticed a red, itchy rash had developed under her swimsuit.
-It was uncomfortable for the next few days, but she took Benadryl® and applied topical hydrocortisone cream and her symptoms resolved.
+It was uncomfortable for the next few days, but she took Benadryl and applied topical hydrocortisone cream, and her symptoms resolved.